network / display information

 |

-| CDJ - Court of Justice of the European Communities |
+CDJ - Court of Justice of the European Union |

 The Library was established in 1953 when the Court was created.
-It is part of the Library, Research and Documentation Directorate.
+It is part of the Library, Research and Documentation General Directorate.
 The rules governing the functioning of the Library are contained in the Internal Rules of the Court of 19 February 1975, Chapter V, amended on 18 June 1980.
 The Library is essentially a law library, has a specialist character and is first and foremost a working tool for the Members and staff of the Court of Justice in the accomplishment of their tasks. |

-Postal Address | Boulevard Konrad Adenauer, Luxembourg |
+Postal Address | Luxembourg |

 Postal Code | L-2925 |